Education on the Home Front: How to Keep Young Children Learning in the Early Days of COVID-19

 No Internet?
 Turn to Hands-On Learning

-But for homes without internet access, Mancilla -- whose work at WIDA in the School of Education’s Wisconsin Center for Education Research focuses on young multilingual children -- recommends that parents tap into the expertise that family members use every day in and around the home.
+But for homes without internet access, Mancilla -- whose work focuses on young multilingual children -- recommends that parents tap into the expertise that family members use every day in and around the home.

 Lorena Mancilla, an expert in multilingual learning, directs WIDA's Early Years.